biboamy/instrument-disentangle/v2/README.md

-# Instrument streaming
+# Music Disentanglement

-This repo contains the timbre/pitch disentangled models present in the paper "Learning Disentangled Representations for Timber and Pitch in Music Audio"
+This repo contains the timbre/pitch disentangled models present in the paper "Learning Disentangled Representations for Timber and Pitch in Music Audio".

+This repo contains 10 instruments.

 ### Demo
 The demo website: [coming soon]